Fees at Edward Jones

 529 Plans

 Edward Jones offers 529 plans with mutual funds as investment options.
-These plans are subject to the same fees listed for mutual fund trades in the brokerage category.
+These accounts can be subject to sales charges and other mutual-fund expenses, similar to the costs described above in the brokerage category for mutual-fund trades.

 Individual Retirement Accounts (IRAs)